OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation.md

 ### Process

 A **process** is simply an instance of one or more related tasks (**threads**) executing on your computer.
 A single command may start several processes simultaneously.
 Some processes are **independent** of each other and others are **related**.

+- **program**: usually binary program, stored within physical media like hard-drives
+- **process**: when a program is executed, executor's access and program data being loaded into the memory and OS gets assigned a _PID_
+- `fork` and `exec`
+    - system fork a parent process as temporary process to execute the child program
+    - a PID is assigned and PPID is the parent's PID
+    - temporary process exec the child program and becomes the child process

 Processes use many system resources, such as memory, CPU cycles, and peripheral devices, such as network cards, hard drives, printers and displays.
 The OS (especially the kernel) is responsible for allocating a proper share of these resources to each process and ensuring overall optimized system utilization.